Born in Inverness, Schottland

 Personnel Committee (since 1989; chairman: 1992-96 and again since 2000); orchestra representative on the Board of Trustees (since 2002); member of the Board of Directors of the Berliner Philharmonie GmbH

 »I don’t know any other orchestra that risks so much yet also succeeds as much.
-After more than 25 years I’m still pinching myself during almost every concert.
+After 30 years I’m still pinching myself during almost every concert.
 Am I only dreaming?
 Making music with my colleagues in incredibly exciting, challenging and fulfilling.
 Every concert is an adventure, an attempt to push the envelope.
 No compromises.
 Everything’s at stake.«

 As a very young child, Fergus McWilliam went to an Edinburgh Festival symphony concert with his mother and was so taken with the horns that he decided on the spot to become a horn player himself.
 As a newspaper delivery boy he earned the money for his first instrument and first lessons.
 He studied in Canada with John Simonelli, Fred Rizner and Eugene Rittich; in Amsterdam with Adriaan van Woudenberg; and in Stockholm with Wilhelm Lanzky-Otto.
 He was only 15 when he made his solo debut with the Toronto Symphony Orchestra under Seiji Ozawa.